second-state/lity/docs/rule-engine-guide.rst

 Pattern
 *******
 A pattern describe a fact (struct) with a set of conditions.
-It start with pattern binding, which specifies fact identifier refered in this rule scope.
+It start with pattern binding, which specifies fact identifier referred in this rule scope.
 After binding, pattern type specifies the type (struct name) of the fact.
-Then, a set of constraints is descibe conditions of this fact.
+Then, a set of constraints is describe conditions of this fact.
 Constraints must be boolean expressions.
 See the example below or refer rule grammar for details.